erachain/Erachain/ERA/z_START_EXAMPLES/readme-commands.txt

 For ezample: -fpool=77MWxrB6BuykCrZrsTqmfgfC3vGTgwFQYS:3.5
 !!
-Used only with -pass parameter see RPC and API fpool commands for control and statistic
+Used only with -pass parameter see RPC and API fpool commands for control and statistic Settings set in settings_fpool.json (see example in settings_fpool-example.json)

 -backup